Catalog Description

 Lecture:

 - Class is part lecture and part interactive dialog with the students.
 Probing questions are asked and answered, by both the instructor and the students, to encourage critical thinking.
 Emphasis is placed on how the concepts apply to the "real world".
-(Objective 2) After reading the textbook (written by Professor Read) explanation and an interactive class discussion of the importance of target market, professor discusses several examples of how to determine and approach the concept of target marketing.
-These examples are shown in PowerPoint and in several videos that have been produced by Professor Read.
-Students then get into groups to collectively come up with some examples of firms and how they should define and market to their target market (meaning anyone can buy my product but I will spend my time and money on a more specific targeted group of consumers).
+(Objective 2) After reading the textbook, along with in-class micro lecture on the importance of target market with examples provided, students will be grouped to collectively come up with examples of firms and how they should define and market to their target market (meaning anyone can buy my product but I will spend my time and money on a more specific targeted group of consumers).
 Students then present their analysis and specific marketing ideas to the class.
-(Objective 4)
+(Objective 3)

 Distance Learning